PX4/PX4-user_guide/en/middleware/micrortps.md

 *Fast DDS* is a very lightweight cross-platform implementation of the latest version of the RTPS protocol / DDS middleware.
 :::

-RTPS has been adopted as the middleware for the ROS2 (Robot Operating System).
+RTPS has been adopted as the middleware for the ROS 2 (Robot Operating System).
 The *Fast DDS bridge* allows us to better integrate with applications running and linked in DDS domains, like ROS 2 nodes, making it easy to share sensor data, commands, and other vehicle information.

 This topic describes the RTPS/DDS bridge architecture.
 It also shows how to compile needed code to write a simple *Fast DDS* application to subscribe to PX4 changes.